hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 A. S. C. Ehrenberg and J. A. Bound, 1993:  Predictability and prediction.  *Journal of the Royal Statistical Society*, Series A, 156:  167-206.

+S. Evans, 2026:  [Statistics is a journey, not a destination](https://stattrak.amstat.org/2026/03/02/clinicaltrialadvice/).  *Amstat News*, issue 585 (March, 2026), pp. 35-36.
+(Or see earlier [version](https://asabiopreport.substack.com/p/advice-for-statisticians-in-clinical) published in the *Biopharmaceutical Report* in 2025).

 W. Feller, 1970:  *An Introduction to Probability Theory and Its Applications*, revised third edition (New York:  Wiley), Introduction (pp. 1-6).

 D. A. Freedman, 1999:  From association to causation:  some remarks on the history of statistics.  *Statistical Science*, 14:  243-258.